ssllaavv/SoftUni-Courses/README.md

 # SoftUni-Courses
-Courses from my education in SofUni
+Tasks and projects form my education in SofUni